pillar-markup/Microdown/README.md

 ## History

-We have two sources: Pharo in one hand and Pillar and both are not totally synchronized.
+We have two sources:
+- Pharo in one hand (a minimal version managed with the pharo* branches) and
+- Pillar (eg. all the tools and support for slides and books) and both are not totally synchronized.

+Now we also maintain different versions between Pharo versions.
+Currently the situation is the following:

-Using Pharo 13: v2.7.x
+Working with Pharo 13:
+- v2.9.2 a little release to support Foliage v2.1.0 and two new release of Pillar (probably one for P13 and one for P13 dropping pillar format).
+- v2.9.1 provides a better integration with Pillar (the Microdown visitors were not used before even if they worked) v2.7.x
 -  v2.7.2 merge pharo 13 changes / added gitbridge / OCompiler migration / cleaning syntax description / Ready for Pillar and Foliage
 -  v2.7.1 LatexQuoteblock-should-not-use-verbatim
 -  v2.7.0 Fix some errors and API/clients of the textualbuilder

-Using Pharo 12: v2.5.x
+Working with Pharo 12: v2.5.x
 - v2.5.6 - Change html visitor and test for annotated paragraph
 - v2.5.5 - add support for top-level header as slide definition
 - v2.5.4 - add backward compatible anchor in caption + tonel V3 format